 Introduction

-The present document is one of several deliverables that were prepared in response to Phase 2 of Mandate M 376 [i.3] from the European Commission to CEN, CENELEC and ETSI.
+The present document is developed in response to Mandate M 554 from the European Commission to CEN, CENELEC and ETSI.
+It is based on the European Standard (EN) that was one of several deliverables prepared in response to Phase 2 of Mandate M 376 [i.3]

-The primary objective of this proposal was to produce a European Standard (EN) (the present document) that sets out in a single source, detailed, practical and quantifiable functional accessibility requirements that take note of global initiatives in that field and which are applicable to all Information and Communication Technology (ICT) products and services identified in Phase I of the Mandate (ETSI TR 102 612 [i.9) and usable in public procurement.
+The primary objective of Mandate M 376 was to produce a European Standard that sets out in a single source, detailed, practical and quantifiable functional accessibility requirements that take note of global initiatives in that field and which are applicable to all Information and Communication Technology (ICT) products and services identified in Phase I of the Mandate (ETSI TR 102 612 [i.9) and usable in public procurement.

-As the present document is intended to be used for conformity assessment it follows the principles of ISO/IEC 17007 [i.14].
-As required by that Guide, it clearly sets out the functional accessibility requirements in a manner that is free from subjective elements and identifies objective, concise and accurate test methods that are intended to produce unambiguous, repeatable and reproducible results.

-The present document is supported by two Technical Reports.
-The first (ETSI TR 101 550 [i.7]) lists the standards and technical specifications used in the creation of the compliance requirements for accessibility set out in the present document.
-It also provides a source reference for other documents needed to implement the test procedures required by the present document.

-The second Technical Report (ETSI TR 101 551 [i.8]) gives guidance to procurers on the award criteria relevant to each of the accessibility-related needs of ICT users in the products and services under consideration.
+The European Standard prepared in response to Mandate M 376 was supported by two Technical Reports.
+The first (ETSI TR 101 550 [i.7]) lists the standards and technical specifications used in the creation of the compliance requirements for accessibility set out in the European Standard. he second Technical Report (ETSI TR 101 551 [i.8]) gives guidance to procurers on the award criteria relevant to each of the accessibility-related needs of ICT users in the products and services under consideration.

 1 Scope

 The present document specifies the functional accessibility requirements applicable to ICT products and services, together with a description of the test procedures and evaluation methodology for each accessibility requirement in a form that is suitable for use in public procurement within Europe.
 The present document might be useful for other purposes such as procurement in the private sector.

-The present document is intended to be used as the basis for an accessible ICT procurement toolkit.
-The present document will primarily be useful for public procurers to identify the requirements for their purchases, and also for manufacturers to employ it within their design, build and quality control procedures.
+The relationship between the present document and requirements of article 4 of Directive 2016/2102 on the accessibility of the websites and mobile applications of public sector bodies [i.28] is given in Annex A.

 The present document contains the necessary functional requirements and provides a reference document such that if procedures are followed by different actors, the results of testing are similar and the interpretation of those results is clear.

+All clauses except those in clause 12 are self-scoping.
+This means they are introduced with the phrase 'Where ICT <pre-condition>'.
+Compliance is achieved either when the pre-condition is true and the corresponding test (in Annex C) is passed, or when the pre-condition is false (i.e. the pre-condition is not met or not valid).

 The test descriptions and evaluation methodology included in the present document are elaborated to a level of detail compliant with ISO/IEC 17007:2009 [i.14], so that conformance testing can give conclusive results.